-Notwithstanding this fact, the unconstitutionality does not always imply invalidity and the Constitutional Court's decision does not always have retroactive effects.
-The German Constitutional Court may at the same time declare unconstitutional but not void a statute, fixing a delay for Parliament to replace the unconstitutional instrument.
-The provision held non constitutional shall exceptionally be applied to other cases.
-Although the Spanish Constitutional Court Act has not provided for it, it is possible, according to the case-law of the Spanish Court, to declare unconstitutionality without the retroactive invalidity effects: the principle of legal certainty and the economic effects over the already executed National Budget are some of the arguments for declaring unconstitutionality only.
+Notwithstanding this fact, a finding of unconstitutionality does not always imply invalidity and the Constitutional Court's decision does not always have retroactive effects, on some occasions not even immediate effects.
+The German Constitutional Court may declare a statute unconstitutional but not void, fixing a time-limit for Parliament to replace the unconstitutional instrument.
+The provision held to be inconsistent with the Constitution may exceptionally be applied to other cases.

+Although the Spanish Constitutional Court Act has not provided for it, it is possible, according to the case-law of the Spanish Court, to declare unconstitutionality without imposing invalidity: the principle of legal certainty and the economic effects over an already executed National Budget are some of the arguments for effects being limited to a declaration of unconstitutionality.

-The Italian Constitutional Court also uses the so-called technique of the unconstitutionality acquired in order to limit the effect of the decisions of unconstitutionality in time.
+The Italian Constitutional Court also uses the so-called technique of acquired unconstitutionality in order to limit the effect of the decisions of unconstitutionality in time.

-In all these countries, it is quite easy to find decisions including indications and recommendations to the Legislature so that it may, in its future activities, adjust itself to the standards set by the Constitutional Court.
+In all these countries, it is quite easy to find decisions including indications and recommendations to the legislature so that it may, in its future activities, adjust itself to the standards set by the Constitutional Court.

-The role of Constitutional Courts as negative legislators is surpassed by the content of some of the judgements discussed herein.
-This is largely confirmed by means of some of the types of decisions dismissing the alleged unconstitutionality not only as regards actions of unconstitutionality but also as regards for preliminary questions of unconstitutionality.
+The content of some of the judgements discussed herein goes beyond the role of Constitutional Courts as negative legislators.
+This is largely confirmed by means of some of the types of decisions dismissing the alleged unconstitutionality not only as regards actions of unconstitutionality but also as regards preliminary questions of unconstitutionality.

-B.) Sentences (judgements) dissmissing the alleged unconstitutionality to the provision.
-In other words, whilst the provision is the object of the hermeneutic activity (for instance one article of the Constitution), the norm is the result (for instance what is understood from the words of the above mentioned article by the Constitutional Court).
+B.) Sentences (judgements) dismissing the alleged unconstitutionality

+Before any study is carried out on the types of dismissing judgements, it may be useful to bear in mind the distinction (elaborated in the Theory of Law) between provision and norm: a provision is purely the physical text of the legislative document; the norm is the meaning given to the provision.
+In other words, whilst the provision is the object of the hermeneutic activity (for instance one article of the Constitution), the norm is the result (for instance what is understood from the words of the above-mentioned article by the Constitutional Court).
 Hence, we may distinguish between decisions bearing on provisions and decisions bearing on norms.